Science Teaching Staff

 Key Stage 3

-In Years 7 and 8, students cover a wide range of topics from Biology, Chemistry and Physics which set them up for the GCSE in the following years.
+In Years 7 to 9, students cover a wide range of topics from Biology, Chemistry and Physics which will set them up for the GCSE in the following years.
 They have the opportunity to develop their written skills, practical skills and communication skills.

-The topics covered during Years 7 and 8 lay down the foundation for the years to come and are essential scientific ideas that will be built upon in Key Stage 4.
+The topics covered during Years 7 to 9 lay down the foundation for the years to come and are essential scientific ideas that will be built upon in Key Stage 4.

 Key Stage 4